sarunav/angular-spacex-ssr/README.md

 Run `ng build` or `npm run build:ssr` to build the project.
 The build artifacts will be stored in the `dist/spacex/browser` directory.

+## Lint error check

+Run `npm run lint` to check for any lint errors.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests